MehreenMehreen/start_follow_read_arabic/README.md

 1. We recommend that you create a directory `trials` in main start_follow_read_arabic directory.
 Within this directory, you can run various trials.
 2. For example, we ran a trial on Muharaf-public with a split of (1100, 50, 66) images.
 This trial consisted of three different random splits of (train, validate, test) sets.
 [Download this folder here](https://zenodo.org/records/11492215).
 The three sets are in trials->public_1100 folder in sub-folders `set0`, `set1`, `set2`.
 3. To create random splits for a single trial run the script create_trials in the arabic directory.
 In the arguments specify:
-   1. The input directory for preprocessed files.
-In our case it is data_files/sfr_arabic
+   1. input_dir: The input directory for preprocessed files.
+Default is data_files/sfr_arabic
-   2. The list of input files created after preprocessing, e.g., ['public_sfr'] for only public files or \['public_sfr', 'restricted_sfr'\].
+   2. input_files: The list of input files created after preprocessing, e.g., ['public_sfr'] (default) for only public files or \['public_sfr', 'restricted_sfr'\].
 These are the names of json files containing \[json image\] pairs (without the '.json' extension) in the sfr_arabic directory.
-   3. The total number of files in (train, valid) sets.
+   3. train_valid: The total number of files in (train, valid) sets.
 The rest will go in the test set.
-For our public_1100 trial, we specified [1100, 50].
+Default for our public_1100 trial is 1100 50.
-   4. The output directory (e.g. trials/public_1100)
+   4. output_dir: The output directory (default is trials/public_1100)
-   5. The total number of sets (e.g. 3).
+   5. total_sets: The total number of sets (default 3).
 It will create the sub-folders `set0`, `set1`, `set2`.
 For the public trial, each set folder has `pretrain_train_1150.json`, `pretrain_valid_1150.json`, `pretrain_test_1150.json` files containing the list of [json image] pairs.
 It also has a config_1150.yaml file.
 Note 1150 is total_train+total_valid examples.
-   6. For the above example, our script is:
+   6. To reproduce the results of our paper on the public part of Muharaf, create the trial directory by running:
       ```
-      python arabic/create_trials.py data_files/sfr_arabic ['public_sfr'] [1100, 50] trials/public_1100/ 3
+      python arabic/create_trials.py
       ```